aragon/protocol-dashboard/CONTRIBUTING.md

-# Contributing to Aragon Protocol Dashboard
+# Contributing to Aragon Court Dashboard

 :tada: Thank you for being interested in contributing to Aragon! :tada: